Updated on 2/13/2923

-Binge eating is typically something that is done in secret.
-People with binge eating disorder may refuse to eat around others, or eat smaller portions in the presence of other people, and then binge when they are alone.
-In fact, people who live with binge eaters may not even be aware of it — until they find “evidence” of a binge, such as food wrappers and empty containers, refrigerators and pantries depleted of food or huge grocery bills on a shared credit card.
-The secrecy of binge eating disorder, and the shame over bingeing that many people experience, can make it difficult to get a diagnosis and find help.
+Binge eating is something that is done in secret.
+People with binge eating disorder may decline to eat around others, or eat smaller portions in the presence of other people, and then binge when they are alone.
+In fact, people who live with bingeing may not even be aware of it — until they find “evidence” of a binge, such as food wrappers and empty containers, refrigerators depleted of food or unusual grocery bills on a shared credit card.
+The secrecy of binge eating disorder, and the shame over bingeing that many people experience, can make it difficult to receive a diagnosis.

 Binge Eating and Restriction